Pleasanton, California

 Pleasanton is a city in Alameda County, California, United States.
 Located in the Amador Valley, it is an upscale suburb in the East Bay region of the San Francisco Bay Area.
 The population was 79,871 at the 2020 census.
 In 2005 and 2007, Pleasanton was ranked the wealthiest middle-sized city in the United States by the Census Bureau.

-Pleasanton is home to the headquarters of Workday, Ellie Mae, Roche Molecular Diagnostics, Blackhawk Network Holdings, Veeva Systems, and Simpson Manufacturing Company.
+Pleasanton is home to the headquarters of Safeway, Workday, Ellie Mae, Roche Molecular Diagnostics, Blackhawk Network Holdings, Veeva Systems, and Simpson Manufacturing Company.
 Other major employers include Kaiser Permanente, Oracle, and Macy's.
 Although Oakland is the Alameda County seat, a few county offices are located in Pleasanton.

 The Alameda County Fairgrounds are located in Pleasanton, where the county fair is held during the last week of June and the first week of July.
 Pleasanton Ridge Regional Park is located on the west side of town.

 History

 Pre-contact

 The Amador-Livermore Valley, where Pleasanton is located, was home to tribes in the Ohlone language group, mainly speaking Chochenyo.
 As of the 1770s seven tribes were present in the valley: the Causen, Pelnen, Seunen, Ssaoan, Ssouyen, Taunan, and Yulien.
 Each had a territory about 10 miles across, living in villages of 60-90 people.
 The total population of the valley was about 2000-2500 people.